 Financial instruments that potentially subject the Foundation to concentrations of credit risk consist principally of cash and cash equivalents.
 The Foundation places its cash and cash equivalents in financial institutions in the United States.
 The Federal Deposit Insurance Corporation covers \$250,000 for substantially all depository accounts.
 The Foundation from time to time may have amounts on deposit in excess of the insured limits.
-The Foundation had funds in financial institutions in excess of the federally insured limit of \$87,816,612 and \$129,587,243 at December 31, 2021 and 2020, respectively.
-Of this amount, \$85,476,321 and \$128,500,380 was held within the investment portfolio at December 31, 2021 and 2020, respectively.
+The Foundation had funds in financial institutions in excess of the federally insured limit of \$91,685,354 and \$87,816,612 at December 31, 2022 and 2021, respectively.
+Of this amount, \$91,290,902 and \$85,476,321 was held within the investment portfolio at December 31, 2022 and 2021, respectively.

 The Foundation receives contributions and promises to give from other organizations or individuals, primarily within the pharmaceutical drug industry.
+The Foundation's four largest donors represented 68% of total contributions in 2022.
 The Foundation's five largest donors represented 83% of total contributions in 2021.
-The Foundation's four largest donors represented 75% of total contributions 2020.
 Changes in economic conditions can directly affect a donor's ability and willingness to make future contributions to the Foundation.
 In addition, changing regulations within the pharmaceutical drug industry could further limit a donor's ability and willingness to make future contributions to the Foundation.